Are alcohol and cardiovascular disease (CVD) linked? And if so, how?

 - Unstable angina.

-The American Heart Association has identified a number of common heart attack symptoms.
-They include these
+The American Heart Association has identified a number of common heart attack signs.
+They include these.

 - Discomfort in the chest.